Surprisingly, breast cancer isn’t the number one cause of cancer death in women.

 (800) USC-CARE (800-872-2273)

-“The most common misconception is that lung cancer is a disease of smokers,” Dr. Nieva said.
+“The most common misconception is that lung cancer is a disease of smokers,” Nieva says.
 While smoking is a leading cause of lung cancer, there are causes other than smoking.
-In fact, one-third of lung cancer patients at our medical center are lifelong non-smokers.
+In fact, one-third of lung cancer patients at our medical center are lifelong nonsmokers.
 A DNA mutation of a lung cancer cell can lead to the formation of a tumor, which leads to cancer.
-It can be a simple as bad luck.
+It can be as simple as bad luck.

-Early detection and screening improve the overalls survival rates and saves lives.
-“The data that supports lung cancer screening is better than the data that exists for mammography, colonoscopy, prostate exams and PSA testing,” said Dr. Nieva “It’s the only one that’s been demonstrated to improve overall survival in the screened population; it’s the highest level of evidence available.”
-Current and former smokers between ages 55 to 74 with a 30-pack a year history or more should be screened.
+Early detection and screening improve overall survival rates and save lives.
+“The data that supports lung cancer screening is better than the data that exists for mammography, colonoscopy, prostate exams and prostate-specific antigen testing,” says Nieva.
+“It’s the only one that’s been demonstrated to improve overall survival in the screened population; it’s the highest level of evidence available.”
+Current and former smokers, between the ages of 55 to 80, with a history of smoking 30 packs or more a year, should be screened, according to the Centers for Disease Control and Prevention.

 Surgery, radiation therapy, drug therapy and clinical trials are all options for treating lung cancer.
 Immunotherapy is a recent chemistry-based treatment that is seeing a high rate of success.

-The amount of sugar in the blood stream is controlled by the pancreas and doesn’t change.
-So no, you can’t change how much sugar the cancer is exposed to.
-“If you think that you can affect your blood sugar by how much sugar you’re eating,” said Dr. Nieva, “Or that you can affect your cancer’s sugar exposure by what you eat, that’s just dead wrong.”
+The amount of sugar in the bloodstream is controlled by the pancreas and doesn’t change.
+So, no, you can’t change the amount of sugar to which the cancer is exposed.
+“If you think that you can affect your blood sugar by how much sugar you’re eating, or that you can affect your cancer’s sugar exposure by what you eat, that’s just wrong,” Nieva explains.

 For 40 years, the National Cancer Institute has recognized USC Norris Comprehensive Cancer Center as one of the leading comprehensive cancers centers in the country.

-Visit one of the world-renowned specialists at the USC Norris Comprehensive Cancer Center at Keck Medicine of USC to learn more about screenings and how they might benefit you.
-If you are in the Los Angeles area, make an appointment by calling (800) USC-CARE (800-872-2273) or visiting http://cancer.keckmedicine.org/lungscreening/.
+Visit one of the world-renowned specialists at the USC Norris Comprehensive Cancer Center at Keck Medicine to learn more about screenings and how they might benefit you.
+If you are in the Los Angeles area, make an appointment, by calling (800) USC-CARE (800-872-2273) or visiting http://cancer.keckmedicine.org/lungscreening/.